fcard/ExpressionPatterns.jl/docs/lib/Dispatch.md

 `prefermethod!(table, pattern1, pattern2)`

-Same as above, but associates the methods with the patterns instead.
+Same as above, but associates the methods with the given patterns instead.

 ---
 #### whichmethod